-It encourages farmers to see and pursue other opportunities to diversify and to open up their farm.
-This sense of possibility often extends to the next generation on the farm.

-Social farming activities can help improve the environment and biodiversity of the farm.

-Encourages improvements and good practice in health and safety.
+- It encourages farmers to see and pursue other opportunities to diversify and to open up their farms.
+This sense of possibility often extends to the next generation on the farm. - Social farming activities can help improve the environment and biodiversity of the farm. - Encourages improvements and good practices in health and safety.

-How social farming helps participants...
+How Social Farming helps participants.....

-- Better mental health and a sense of well-being comes from spending time and working alongside others in the fresh air, in nature, and with plants and animals. - Real and warm social con nections and friendships are formed. - Participants get a greater sense of belonging in their own local communities. - New skills and interests can be discovered and developed. - Physical health and well-being is improved from the kind of everyday activity which happens on farms.
+- Better mental health and a sense of well-being comes from spending time and working alongside others in the fresh air, in nature, and with plants and animals. - Real and warm social connections and friendships are formed. - Participants get a greater sense of belonging in their own local communities. - New skills and interests can be discovered and developed. - Physical health and well-being are improved from the kind of everyday activity which happens on farms.